Slowness in PCs

 a.
 Click the Start menu, type SystemPropertiesPerformance and hit Enter

 b.
-In the Performance Options window, under the Visual Effects tab, locate and uncheck Animate windows when minimizing
+In the Performance Options window, under the Visual Effects tab, locate and uncheck Animate windows when minimizing and maximizing.

 c.
 Click Apply and Okay